David Perel

-David Perel (born 7 May 1985 in Cape Town) is a South African racing driver competing in the European Le Mans Series for Spirit of Race, the GT World Challenge Europe Endurance Cup for Rinaldi Racing and the Nürburgring Langstrecken-Serie for Realize Kondo Racing with Rinaldi.
+David Slingsby Perel (born 7 May 1985 in Cape Town) is a South African racing driver competing in the European Le Mans Series for Spirit of Race, the GT World Challenge Europe Endurance Cup for Rinaldi Racing and the Nürburgring Langstrecken-Serie for Realize Kondo Racing with Rinaldi.

-He was the champion of the Overall, Endurance and Sprint, Am Cup classes in the 2017 Blancpain GT Series.
+A Ferrari specialist, Perel was the champion of the Overall, Endurance and Sprint Am Cup classes in the 2017 Blancpain GT Series.
+He is an avid simracer, and the founder of SimGrid and Coach Dave Academy.